joshleblanc/view_component_reflex/README.md

 ## Existing Fast Redis based State Adapter

 This adapter uses hmset and hgetall to reduce the number of operations.
-This is also the recommended way if you using it AnyCable.
+This is the recommended adapter if you are using AnyCable.

 ```ruby
 ViewComponentReflex::Engine.configure do |config|